-Up to six credits (three classes) of Level 6 or 6 Plus Troy ESL may be added to your undergraduate academic credit.
+Up to six credits (CEU) for Level 6 or 6 Plus Troy ESL may be added to your undergraduate academic credit.
 These will be Free Electives, meaning they are included in the GPA calculation.
 They do not count toward graduation, however.